Vivint Security Review

 CO Detector

-Vivint offers a nearly identical detector, except that it detects carbon monoxide and not smoke.
-While we didn’t actually release dangerous levels of CO into the air (as it can be deadly if you ingest enough of it), the detector impressed us with the fact that it linked up with other connected devices.
+Vivint offers a nearly identical detector, except that it detects carbon monoxide.
+The detector impressed us with the fact that it linked up with other connected devices.
 For example, if it goes off, the doors will automatically unlock, the window sensors will automatically disarm and the furnace fan will turn on, allowing for ventilation and an easy escape.
 Basically, the CO detector does more than beep!

 Water Sensor

-Finally, Vivint offers a water sensor that prevents leaks, which we placed near our washing machine (although it can be anywhere that leaks can occur).
+Finally, Vivint offers a water sensor that prevents leaks, which we placed near our washing machine.
 The water sensor is also wireless and has a battery life of three to six years.

 Unlike the other sensors, the water sensor won’t trigger an emergency response from Vivint’s monitoring center.
-You wouldn’t want the cops dispatched to respond to a pipe leak, and Vivint’s monitoring center doesn’t exactly have plumbers on speed dial.
 Rather, the water sensor sends a soft alert to your phone via the app, so you can repair the leak as quickly as possible.

 Vivint and the Smart Home